mvz/ghtml2pdf/README.md

 # GHtml2Pdf

+by Matijs van Zuijlen

+## Description

-Will (perhaps) be a HTML to PDF converter based on WebKit2GTK+, using GirFFI to drive it from Ruby.
+This will (perhaps) be a HTML to PDF converter based on WebKit2GTK+, using [GirFFI](https://github.com/mvz/gir_ffi) to drive it from Ruby.

 ## Why I'm making this